foliovision/foliopress-wysiwyg/readme.txt

 = 2.6.8.8 =

-* Editor is disabled for IE 10.0 and IE 11.0 and notice about using different browser is displayed.
+* Due to compatibility issues editor was disabled for IE 10.0 and IE 11.0 and notice about using different browser is displayed.
 * Added serbian language translation.
+Thank you goes to http://www.webhostinghub.com !

 = 2.6.8.7 =